Simon Bisley

 Simon Bisley is a British comic book artist best known for his 1990s work on ABC Warriors, Lobo and Sláine.

 Early life

-Simon Bisley began drawing when he was six years old.
-He is self-taught, with only a short one-year stay at an art college, saying "I found it very difficult to get any kind of feedback from the art teachers.
+Simon Bisley was born in Lincolnshire, England.
+He is self-taught, beginning drawing aged 6, with only a short one-year stay at an art college, saying "I found it very difficult to get any kind of feedback from the art teachers.
 They weren't interested at all in what I was doing, so I became kind of very introverted with regard to my artwork and yeah, I was just all self-taught."